UV Index – Unresponsive Media

 About The Wrong

 The Wrong (again) – New Digital Art Biennial is happening online but also offline.
 Divided into more than 50 online pavilions, virtual spaces in which selected works are exhibited, including several ongoing pavilions open to public participation, and a network of more than 40 IRL embassies around the world.
 A team of +80 curators have been working, some of them for more than 12 months to research, select and feature what they believe is best of the best in the new digital art scene today.
-More than 500 artists are to be officially participating and several hundreds are expected to apply and participate in the open pavilions until the end of the event.
+More than 500 artists are to be officially participating and several hundred are expected to apply and participate in the open pavilions until the end of the event.
 The Wrong is the only free biennial event that is fully accessible both to participate and to attend, and everything is just one click away.

 The Wrong’s mission is to create, promote and push positive forward-thinking contemporary digital art to a wider audience worldwide through a biennial event that gathers the best art selected by the best, while embraces the young talents of today’s exciting digital art scene.